joseph-flinn/site/frontend/posts/retro-failure-finishing-migrations.md

 In addition to the people problem failure and the visibility of work, I exacerbated these issues by not successfully migrating the technical IC decisions off of my plate so that I could focus on solving these problems.
 I kept putting the technical IC hat back on as fires broke out around us, which prevented others from learning how to put out those fires.

 ## Gratitude

-Coming out of the last few years, I now have personal experience on why successful migrations are important and the importance of planning, execution, and completion and the exponential increase of tech debt if they are not finished and the pain that interrupts cause.
+Coming out of the last few years, I now have personal experience on why successful migrations are important and how important planning, execution, and completion are to success migrations.
+I also have the scars from the exponential increase of tech debt if the migrations are not finished and the pain that migration interruptions cause.
 It is extremely important to plan, strategize, and execute to completion all of the migrations that have been decided upon.

 ---